-Step 1 – Prepare to buy
+Step 1 – Get ready to purchase

 Step 2 – Talk to a real estate agent in Sherman Oaks